Lecture 10

 • fct_reorder(CATEGORICAL, NUMERICAL): Reorders the categories of the CATEGORICAL by the median of the NUMERICAL.

-Distribution ggplot() - Bar Chart
+Distribution ggplot() - Bar Charts

 • Bar charts are used to visualize the distribution of a categorical variable.